brunobraga/termsaver/README.md

 This is a screensaver that displays source code from a specified path in visual animation.
-If the [pygments](https://pygments.org/) package is installed, this screensaver will use it to color the displayed files based on their type.
+If the [pygments](https://pygments.org/) package is installed, this screensaver will apply syntax highlighting based on the file type.

 #### Quotes For All